jasonbot/weblog/content/weblog/vignettes.md

 # The Death of Software Engineering as a Profession

 When I was younger, I really liked programming!
-I loved the sense of accomplishment, I loved the problems solving, I loved sharing what I made with the people around them to both amuse them (with games) and help them with real problems (with applications).
+I loved the sense of accomplishment, I loved the problem solving, I loved sharing what I made with the people around me to both amuse and assist.

 One particularly wise adult (somewhere around 1996) took me aside and said, "You know, you're lucky you _enjoy_ programming, because you won't be able to make a living on it in the future.
 Doing it for love over money is a good idea."